MicrosoftDocs/azure-aks-docs/articles/aks/istio-support-policy.md

 - **Blocked**: Disallowed features and configuration options are blocked via add-on managed admission webhooks.
 The API server immediately publishes the error message to the user that the feature is disallowed.
 - **Supported**: Supported features receive support from Azure support.
-- **Allowed**: Allowed features are opened to Istio add-on users but aren't covered by Azure support.
+- **Allowed**: Allowed features are open and available to Istio add-on users but aren't covered by Azure support.

 ## Next steps